Tacoma CoDA

 CoDA Groups Near Me

-Start by noticing the signs of codependency in yourself and working on becoming more self-aware.
-Think about how often you put the wants of others before your own.
-Think about how the things you do in Tacoma will affect you and the people around you.
+Recognize the personal indications of codependency that you exhibit as a starting point, and then concentrate on improving your level of self-awareness.
+Think about the frequency with which you prioritize the requirements of others over your own.
+Think about how the things you do in Tacoma will impact not only your life but also the lives of the people around you.

-Look for Tacoma CoDA meetings at places of worship like churches, synagogues, and mosques, as well as at community centers like the Tacoma Town Hall.
-The first step in getting better is to find a group in the Tacoma area, but it's also important to have human support and understanding.
+You can find meetings of the Tacoma CoDA at places of worship like churches, synagogues, and temples, as well as at community facilities like the Tacoma Town Hall.
+Finding a support group in the Tacoma region should be the first step toward recovery; but, having personal support and an awareness of the problem are also crucial.

 CoDA Support Group